 We’ll cover the topic of scales in more detail in coming articles including, the use of alternate picking to practice scales, some of the different scale patterns available and modes and how they relate to scales.

-In the meantime if you have a question or something to add why not leave a comment below and share your thoughts with the rest of our readers.
+In the meantime if you have a question or something to add why not leave a comment below and join the conversation.